hyurl/dotry/README.md

     }
 }

+// TypeScript cannot auto infer error types, we must provided them as the first
+// type argument of `dotry`, and the second argument as the return type.
 // `err` will be of type `RangeError`, and `value` will be of type `number`. for (let [err, value] of dotry<RangeError, number>(iterate, 1, 2, 3, 4)) {
     // ...